KvGeijer/Arborist-Puzzle/part1.md

 ```

 After nurturing the tree back to a lively state you can then evaluate it recursively from the root.
 The value of an leaf is its integer.
 The value of a branch depends on the value of its first expression:
-* If it is 1 it first evaluates the second expression:
+* 1: It first evaluates the second expression:
-  * If that is larger than 0, it returns the value of the third expression
+  * If that is larger than 0, it returns the value of the third expression,
-  * Otherwise, it returns the value of the fourth expression
+  * Otherwise, it returns the value of the fourth expression.
-* If it is 3 it instead returns the value of the second expression subtracted by the value of the third expresion
+* 3: It returns the value of the second expression subtracted by the value of the third expresion.
-* Otherwise it returns the sum of the values of all the contained expressions.
+* Otherwise, it returns the sum of the values of all the contained expressions.

 Some simple example roots:
 ```